Wellington's CentrePort fined $500k after worker's death

 Whaanga was a father of five and stepdad to two, a partner, and a loving koro to all his moko.

-His funeral was a large event and was well attended by his fellow workers and union members.
+Whaanga's funeral was a large event and was well attended by his fellow workers and union members.

-Whaanga's death was marked in a March 2017 issue of the Rail and Maritime Transport Union journal, which labelled the incident a reminder of how dangerous the industry could be.
+His death was marked in a March 2017 issue of the Rail and Maritime Transport Union journal, which labelled the incident a reminder of how dangerous the industry could be.

 "Never second-guess anything.
 Safety first – and if in doubt, stop.
-We owe it to our families, our workmates and ourselves that we all go home after a hard day's yacker."
+We owe it to our families, our workmates and ourselves that we all go home after a hard day's yakka."

 The Maritime Union also paid tribute to Whaanga at the time.